asbel/ds-lecture-mq/mq.markdown

 3. The need for Message Queues/ What problem do they solve?

 Message queues are an answer to the problem of synchronous communication.
-Asynchronous communication such as email separates the operation of sending from recieving.
+Asynchronous communication such as email separates the operation of sending from receiving.
 This can be described as decoupling.
-The official term for the sender and reciever is producer and consumer.
+The official term for the sender and receiver is producer and consumer.
 The producer produces a message and sends it.
 Initially, the message goes to the message queue.
 Once the message is added to the queue, the consumer is able to access the message according to the queue order.
 This way, the producer and consumer do not have to access the message queue at the same time.
+Separating these processes also makes the system more maintainable and scalable.

+4. Use cases of Message Queues

+Web services

+One example of a use case is message queues in a web service.
+A web service that is able to request and return data might use a message queue.
+This makes the web service highly available to accepting requests regardless of the number of the request being sent.
+Furthermore, another message can access the message queue and handle the messages in order.
+This is all without having to wait for any process to get a response.
+This web service would be easy to scale up with growing workload because all that is needed to be done is adding more workers, receivers, to work off the queues faster (1).